USEPA/invitroTKstats/invitroTKstats/data-raw/Kreutz-Clint/README.md

   * Hep_913_AK_082421.xlsx - Raw data file containing experimental data
   * Hep_945_274_464_477_479_final.xlsx - Raw data file containing experimental data
   * Hep4_971_941_041122.xlsx - Raw data file containing experimental data

+CAUTION: We do not anticipate any changes in the unprocessed data files.
+If there are any new updates to these files, you must include a note log containing the date and explanation of changes at the end of this README.